 Sum involved for each individual virement Budget Changes (Virement) - Section 6 Up to £5,000 The appropriate responsible budget holder may approve the virement in consultation with the appropriate accountant.
-No form is required. £5,000 to £30,000 A virement form is required which is to be authorised by the relevant Senior Officer and Section 151 Officer or nominated deputy. £30,000 to £100,000 The appropriate Senior Officer and the Section 151 Officer shall sign a virement form in consultation with the appropriate accountant and submit it to the Executive (South Hams only) for approval.
+No form is required. £5,000 to £100,000 A virement form is required which is to be authorised by the relevant Senior Officer and Section 151 Officer or nominated deputy.
 Above £100,000 The appropriate Senior Officer and the Section 151 Officer shall sign a virement form in consultation with the appropriate accountant and submit it to full Council for approval.